Black Mold

 Start treatments early in the season, as soon as conditions favor disease development, and apply every 7 to 10 days to maintain control.
 Treat tomatoes with these products right up to the day of harvest:

-• Daconil® Fungicide Ready-to-Use is ideal for treating small gardens, container plants, or individual plants woven into edible landscapes.
+• Daconil® Fungicide Ready-To-Use is ideal for treating small gardens, container plants, or individual plants woven into edible landscapes.
 Just shake and the grab-and-go spray bottle is ready to go.
 Spray all plant surfaces until thoroughly wet, with particular attention to tomato fruits.

 • Daconi® Fungicide Concentrate, designed for use with a hand-held, hose-end, or tank-style sprayer, offers an economical option for larger areas.
 The convenient measuring cap simplifies measuring concentrate into your sprayer.
 Add water, mix well, and spray plants to the point of runoff.